vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

 'meaningful' is not that it is an injunction, but that it is connected with someone who is qualified to accept the injunction, e.g., in the injunction soargakāmo jajeta.
 The injunctive yajua has no meaning or purpose unless there is a "desire for heaven;" the meaning of the injunction thus is connected with the consequence of this desire of heaven, namely, that somebody who has this desire is prepared to do something about it.
 136\. ardhajarati is a half-old woman; the ardhajaraliyanyāya is used to indicate that the opponent wants to have it both ways and that consequently his argument, like a half-old and half-young woman, is useless either way.
 137\.
 Misra's text here has pady api prartly anu papattisamadhigamaniyaiva Sabdaŝaktis "the denoting power of language is to be known only through the impossibility of operation," which makes no sense.
-The reading must be corrupt, in anu papatti we may find a corruption of yulpatti, in pracrtti perhaps a corruption of käryärthe or käryärtha-.
+The reading must be corrupt, in anu papatti we may find a corruption of yulpatti, in pracrtti perhaps a corruption of kāryārthe or kāryārtha-.
 I read conjecturally karjar the vyutpatti. samadhigamaniyaiva, which gives the required sense.
 138\.
 This holds for those statements which are not verifiable by other means of knowledge, for if they are verifiable, they are no incans of knowledge in their own right.
-139\. read na hi kriyakärye vyut pannaḥ sthāji karyam.
+139\. read na hi kriyakārye vyut pannaḥ sthāji karyam.
 141\.
 140\. athayi; the Prabhakara view is that the karya has a lasting efficacy beyond the inevitably transient action it involves; for the karya must remain in order to effect the fruit of the action at any time after the completion of the action.
 Yamuna objects that we cannot have two altogether different denoting powers in langauge, one to convey a transitory thing, another to convey a non-transitory thing.
-The only possible explanation is that of laktand "figurative usage," which remains related to the mukhjä "principal usage."
+The only possible explanation is that of laktand "figurative usage," which remains related to the mukhjā "principal usage."
 But he will deny the entire construction (67).
 NOTES
 137
 142\.
 This is the Pribhikara view, which holds that in the injunction nijaga seargakāmo yajeta the sadhya (object to be realized) is not sparge, but the entire niyoga (cf. Prakarapapañcika, p.
 190), so that the statement of the injunction would become the means (sadhana) to realize that sadhya, sc. the injunction.